St. Nicholas Church, Hamburg

 How long should I spend visiting?

-You should plan to spend about one to two hours at St. Nicholas Church to fully appreciate its architecture and historical significance.
+Most visitors spend between one to two hours at St. Nicholas Church to fully appreciate its history and architecture.

 Can I buy tickets online?